 The sweltering heat of a summer’s Nevada desert is no match for the emotional hotbed of intensity on display in the aptly titled Desert Fury.

 Noir queen Lizabeth Scott plays the headstrong daughter of an equally wilful Nevada casino owner, portrayed by Mary Astor.
-Scott gets romantically entangled with racketeer (John Hodiak), who may have more to do with his wife’s “accidental” death than he’s letting on.
+Scott gets romantically entangled with a racketeer (John Hodiak) who may have more to do with his wife’s “accidental” death than he’s letting on.
 Everyone besides the couple, including Scott’s mother, the town sheriff (Burt Lancaster in an early supporting role), even Hodiak’s overtly jealous partner (Wendell Corey) do everything they can to separate them.

 This turbulent Melodrama/Noir sweeps you up in its jumbled juxtaposition of conflicting, ego-maniacal defiance with a twist of mystery and blatant homo-erotic subtext.
 The hot and sultry narrative, gorgeously photographed in vivid technicolor, gets pretty soapy but manages to steer clear of a bubble bath due to director Lewis Allen who stabilises the drama by securing natural performances from his ensemble cast.

 Desert Fury is vastly entertaining, strong and heady stuff.
 The screenplay was written by Robert Rossen with some uncredited assistance by A.I.
 Bezzerides adapting Ramona Stewart’s novel “Desert Town.”
 This film is heavy on dialogue: The characters express what they feel and often, but it comes across as refreshingly honest.
 There is already a compelling mystery at its core, so why detract from that by making the characters’ thoughts and behaviour ambiguous?
-Placing the participants' intentions up front is a smart decision that puts Desert Fury clearly in noir territory with the focus on motive and just how strong it can truly be.
-It’s also perfect, fertile ground for composer Miklos Rozsa to plant his customary themes of emotional longing and alternate them with the feverish sounds of suspense, which compliment these proceedings perfectly.
+Placing the participants' intentions up front is a smart decision that puts Desert Fury clearly in noir territory with the focus on motive and just how strong it can be.
+This particular high-temperature desert setting is also perfect, fertile ground for composer Miklos Rozsa to plant his customary themes of emotional longing and alternate them with the feverish sounds of suspense, which compliment these proceedings perfectly.